PeterMarshall29/book1/jupyternotebooks/glossary.md

   Declarations introduce names into a C++ program.
 Each kind of entity is declared differently.

 Declarator
-  The part of a declaration that specifies the name of an entity, and may include modifiers
+  The part of a declaration that specifies the name of an entity - may include modifiers.

+Default-Constructor
+  Constructor that be called with not arguments - use to construct an object when no user initialisation is provided.

+Default-Initialised
+  Type of initialisation that occurs when there is no initialiser.
+Actual method of default-initialisation depends on the entity.

+Default-Initialisation
+  When an object of class type is constructed with no initialiser, a default constructer (if available) will initialise the object - often to empty - but possibly to some user-defined default value.

+Default Value
+  Value assigned when no other values are assigned.
+Often used to make an initialisation safe.

 Definition
   Definitions are declarations that are sufficient to use the entity identified by the name.